JamesRCr/ProjectForecast/README.md

 If you want the API key, message me on Discord...

+NOTE: If you are a Hack the Case reviewer, the API key is already inside the code of the Master repo!

 JSON responses from the API will look like this:
 ```
 {